JeffreyZhao/wind/README.md

         transferFileAsync(request, response).start();
     }).listen(8125, "127.0.0.1");

 All the Jscex files are compatible with [CommonJS](http://commonjs.org/) module specification, which can be loaded by <code>require</code> method in Node.js.
 Jscex async library has a simple model of "async tasks", everyone can easily write extensions/adaptors for existing async operations.
+Please check the following section for more details.

+## Async tasks and extensions for async operations

+Jscex async library works with async tasks.
+An async task uses protocal defined in <code>Jscex.Async.Task</code>, which followed by Jscex functions and the build in helpers like <code>Jscex.Async.sleep</code>.
+An task object has the following members:

+* <code>start()</code> method: start an async task.
+This method can only be invoked in "ready" status.
+* <code>addListener(onComplete)</code> method: register an "onComplete" handler which would be called when the task is completed (either succeeded or failed).
+We can register handlers in "ready" and "running" status.
+A handler would be passed the task object as the only argument.
+* <code>status</code> field: indicated the status of the task.
+There're four kinds of status:
+  * ready: when the task is created but not started.
+  * running: the <code>start</code> method is called and the task is running.
+  * succeeded: the task is succeeded and we can get the result from the <code>result</code> field.
+  * failed: the task is failed and we can get the error from the <code>error</code> field.
+* <code>result</code> field: get the result of the task, see the <code>status</code> "succeeded" above.
+* <code>error</code> field: get the error of the task, see the <code>status</code> "failed" above.

+Here's the sample of using async tasks manually:

+    var someMethodAsync = eval(Jscex.compile("async", function () {
+        // ...
+    }));

+    var task = someMethodAsync();
+    task.addListener(function (t) {
+        if (t.status == "succeeded") {
+            console.log(t.result);
+        } else if (t.status == "failed") {
+            console.log(t.error);
+        } else {
+            throw "Something got wrong in Jscex async library.";
+        }
+    });

+    task.start();

+The <code>$await</code> operator in Jscex function would also handle an async task with these members.

+### Write extensions/adaptors for async operations.

+There're plenty of async operations already exists, maybe in the browser (e.g. DOM events) or in the other library/frameworks (jQuery animations, Node.js APIs).
+Everyone can easily write extensions/adaptors for existing async operations.
+For example, we can extend the XMLHttpRequest object to simplify the usage (src/jscex.async.xhr.js):

+    XMLHttpRequest.prototype.receiveAsync = function () {
+        var _this = this;

+        var delegate = {
+            "start": function (callback) {
+                _this.onreadystatechange = function () {
+                    if (_this.readyState == 4) {
+                        callback("success", _this.responseText);
+                    }
+                }

+                _this.send();
+            }
+        };

+        return new Jscex.Async.Task(delegate);
+    }

+The <code>Jscex.Async.Task</code> class accept an delegate of the async operation.
+The delegate object has a <code>start</code> method which accept a callback function.
+Invoke the callback when the async operation completes:

+* <code>callback("success", result)</code> when the operation finished normally:
+* <code>callback("failure", error)</code> when error occurred.

-The sample above uses the Node.js extensions defined in "src/jscex.async.node.js":
+As another example, The Node.js sample above uses the extensions defined in "src/jscex.async.node.js":

     Jscex.Async.Node = {};
     Jscex.Async.Node.Path = {};